SABC Encore: History

 The channel first came up as SABC Africa until it was discontinued back in 2008 in which it was not viable due to poor performance.

 SABC signed a 5 year agreement with MultiChoice and in that agreement it included a news channel which launched in 2013 and entertainment channel which was delayed due to the switch from analogue to digital television.
 The channel was set to launch as SABC Entertainment which never materialized in November 2013 then was delayed to the fall of 2014.

 In 2015, SABC Encore launched on DStv through the family package and a few weeks later on the Easyview package.

-On 20 May 2020, it was announced that a longstanding partner of the MultiChoice Group, the channel will be ceasing broadcast in Africa at 00:30 on 1 June 2020 and it will no longer available from 1 June of that year.
+On 20 May 2020, it was announced that a longstanding partner of the MultiChoice Group, the channel would be ceasing broadcast in Africa at 00:30 on 1 June 2020 and it would no longer be available from 1 June of that year.
 It was revealed by SABC that both parties ended their agreement back in 2018 and that the agreement was non-renewable and gave the channel a two-year extension.
 Even though the channel is discontinued SABC mentioned they are looking at ways to possibly continue the channel through another platform and mentioned it again in 2021 through an interview on SAfm Radio.
 The brand was seemingly revived through DTT for a memorial service.